-- 1. Relative to the current path.

-- 2. At the location specified with the command-line option --libpath.

-- 3. At the location specified in ../lib.
+- 1. At the location specified with the command-line option --libpath. - 2.
+In .../lib, relative to the location of the armlink executable.

 How the linker selects ARM library variants

 The ARM Compiler toolchain includes a number of variants of each of the libraries, that are built using different build options.
 For example, architecture versions, endianness, and instruction set.
 The variant of the ARM library is coded into the library name.
 The linker must select the best-suited variant from each of the directories identified during the library search.